 Michael Haneke is the son of a German actor/director and an Austrian actress.
-He was born March 23, 1942, in Munich, Germany.
+He was born on March 23, 1942, in Munich, Germany.
 But it was in Austria that he was raised.
 Haneke grew up in Wiener Neustadt, just south of Vienna, the country’s capital, before pursuing philosophy, psychology, and drama at the University of Vienna.
 He worked as a film critic and then, during the late 1960s, as an editor for German television channel SWF.
 By 1974, Haneke had made his debut as a television director.
 His feature film debut as a director came later with 1989’s The Seventh Continent.

 Haneke has since won countless awards recognizing his work and films on both a national and international stage.
-Most notably for international viewers, he has received awards for best foreign language film from the British Academy and the Academy Awards.
+Most notably for international viewers, he has received awards for best foreign-language film from the British Academy and the Academy Awards.
 And his films seem to be quite regularly recognized by the Cannes Film Festival.